cmgoffena13/etl-watcher/docs/_build/html/_sources/reference/dev_kubernetes.rst.txt

 - Build the Docker image
 - Start PostgreSQL and Redis dependencies from Docker Compose
-- Deploy to Kubernetes with Helm
+- Deploy to Kubernetes with Helm using NodePort service
-- Set up port forwarding
+- Expose the service on port 8000

 Access Your Application
 ~~~~~~~~~~~~~~~~~~~~~~~